CharacterDB/CharDB/api/README.md

 ## Endpoints

-`GET: /api/characters` delivers all characters.
+`GET: /api/characters/` gives all characters.

-`GET: /api/characters/bySymbol/:symbol/` delivers all information on a given character.
+`GET: /api/characters/:id/` gives one character of a given character ID.

-`GET: /api/characters/byID/:id/` delivers all information on a given character ID.
+`GET: /api/characters/:symbol/` gives one character of a given symbol.

-`GET: /api/characters/byPronunciation/:pronunciation/` delivers all Information on characters by a given (incomplete) pronunciation.
+`GET: /api/characters/?pronunciation=:pronunciation` delivers all Information on all characters by a given (incomplete) pronunciation.